victor-schumann/learnjavascript-projects/README.md

 <p align ="center">

-A repository that displays & organizes projects of the learnjavascript.online courses.
+A repository that displays & organizes projects of the www.learnjavascript.online courses.

 <!-- In regards to ownership, only files with ".js" are mine.
 Files with .html & .css (templates) were taken from the learnjavascript.online available course material, unless explicitely expressed as originally made by me. -->